 Regulators differ in their willingness or ability to utilize the administrative rate-setting process to advance social policy.
 Often, regulators will consider the requests of parties to the rate-setting process to advance certain goals that may create cross-subsidies.
-The regulator must carefully considerthe public interest and the direction it receives from the legislative body with ultimate authority over it in creating specific cross-subsidies to support social policy goals of the state.
+The regulator must carefully consider the public interest and the direction it receives from the legislative body with ultimate authority over it in creating specific cross-subsidies to support social policy goals of the state.
 Sometimes this may result in approval of non-cost-effective programs or rates that subsidize other customers, but a regulator may decide that such decisions serve a mandate or statute, or are otherwise in the public interest.
-If such cross-subsidies are introduced into the rate-setting process, the regulator should strive to make the subsidies transparent to customers.
 Research and development projects may also fit under this consideration.